 In the dry-down, the mint-infused coolness that is most prominent in the opening of the fragrance is replaced with warmer tones, and while I kept sniffing my wrist it reminded me of the vanilla topping mixed with melt ice-cream, those delicious last spoonfuls that you scrape from the bottom of a paper cup.
-This game of hide and seek between mint, oceanic and gourmand notes is later present in the background, even when musky notes gently chime in.
+This game of hide and seek between mint, oceanic, and gourmand notes are later present in the background, even when musky notes gently chime in.

 Hours later it felt like a cozy, skin-close scent, still with sparks of mint, feeling so comfortable and easy-going.
 During the deeper dry-down stages, What I Did On My Holidays is skin-like musky, smooth, and dense like coconut-butter.